 So where do these multi-million dollar paychecks for the hedge fund manager come in?
 Fees, fees and more fees.
 First, the manager gets to charge a management fee.
 This is independent of how the fund performs.
-The management fee is usually 1 to 2% of assets under management.
+The management fee is usually one to two percent of assets under management.
 Then comes the performance fee, which if the fund performs well, can be very lucrative.
-The performance fee is generally 20% but may go as high as 40% depending what the hedge fund manager likes to charge.
+The performance fee is generally 20% but may go as high as 40% depending upon what the hedge fund manager likes to charge.
 James Simon, who runs Renaissance Technologies and who has garnered massive returns for his investors, charges a management fee of 5% and a performance fee of 44%.

-When it comes down to close the fund down, assets are generally distributed to investors or transferred into a new hedge fund started by the same company.
+When it comes time to close the fund down, assets are generally distributed to investors or transferred into a new hedge fund started by the same company.
 If the fund does not perform well, things get a little trickier.
 Whatever assets that are left are usually distributed to investors.
 However, the shutting down of a fund due to poor performance is generally preceded by the manager freezing investor redemptions.
 This is to avoid a mad rush by investors when the liquidity is probably not available.
 Sometimes, assets are frozen to wait out undesirable market conditions in hopes that things will improve.
 In either scenario, shutting down the fund after a poor performance is usually the last possible resort.
 Managers don’t want the reputation that comes with a failed fund, and investors don’t want a negative return on their contribution.